 As lending professionals, one of the most common questions we receive from homeowners considering Home Equity Line of Credit interest concerning tax implications: Is the interest I pay on my HELOC tax deductible?
 The answer, while straightforward in principle, involves important nuances that every homeowner should understand before tapping into their home’s equity.
-In this report we will clarify the current tax laws governing HELOC interest deductibility in 2026 and help you make informed borrowing decisions.
+In this report we will clarify the current tax laws governing HELOC interest deductibility in 2026 and help you make informed borrowing decisions for a home equity line of credit.

 How HELOC Interest Deductibility Works in 2026

 A Home Equity Line of Credit functions as a revolving line of credit secured by your home’s equity, similar to a credit card but with substantially lower interest rates.
-For homeowners who accessed their equity before 2018, the tax treatment of HELOC interest was relatively simple: interest was generally deductible regardless of how you used the borrowed funds, subject to certain dollar limitations (Internal Revenue Service, 2025).
+For homeowners who accessed their equity before 2018, the tax treatment of HELOC interest was relatively simple: interest was generally deductible regardless of how you used the borrowed funds, subject to certain dollar limitations, according to the Internal Revenue Service.

 However, the Tax Cuts and Jobs Act of 2017 fundamentally changed these rules, creating a framework that remains in effect through 2025.
 Understanding these changes is crucial for homeowners navigating the current tax landscape.